mw141/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Mark Warner is a professor of theoretical physics at the Cavendish Lab, University of Cambridge.
-His research interests include shape-shifting solids (where the metric changes responsively), soft complex matter, statistical physics.
-He collaborates with the theoretical and experimental mechanics group of John Biggins, Cambridge Engineering Department, on novel mechanics, strong actuation from changes in metric, and possible connections with morphogenesis.
+I am a professor of theoretical physics at the Cavendish Lab, University of Cambridge.
+My research interests include shape-shifting solids (where the metric changes responsively), soft complex matter, statistical physics.
+I collaborate with the theoretical and experimental mechanics group of John Biggins, Cambridge Engineering Department, on novel mechanics, strong actuation from changes in metric, and possible connections with morphogenesis.

 {{< icon name="download" pack="fas" >}} Download a summary of my {{< staticref "content/authors/admin/MW_CV_20_short.pdf" "newtab" >}}CV{{< /staticref >}}.